In a previous blog post, we addressed whether or not a handbag, purse, wallet, backpack, briefcase or item of luggage can be restored to perfection.

-Because the handwriting on the notes was identical to the handwriting on her Small Claims Court filing (how moronic can one get?).
+Because the handwriting on the notes was identical to the handwriting on her Small Claims Court filing (how stupid can one get?).

-As regards the Small Claims Court lawsuit, the star witnesses were the “before restoration” photographs and the actual Louis Vuitton handbag that Ms Feign claimed had been “ruined”.
-After hearing Ms Feign’s story, the judge awarded her $0.00 (zero dollars), and, in so doing, sent her a clear message: Don't waste our time.
+As regards the Small Claims Court lawsuit, the star witnesses were the "before restoration" photographs and the actual Louis Vuitton handbag that Ms Feign claimed had been "ruined".
+After hearing Ms Feign's story, the judge awarded her $0.00 (zero dollars), and, in so doing, sent her a clear message: Don't waste our time.

 In addition, the Court refused a request to order the return of the handbag to her without payment for the service rendered.

 Subsequent to the case, Ms Feign abandoned her handbag.